 Photo Credit: Rachel Eliza Griffiths

-Anne Shaw (’10): Anne Shaw is the author of Undertow, winner of the 2007 Lexi Rudnitsky Poetry Prize, and of Dido in Winter (Persea, 2013).
+Anne Shaw (’10): Anne Shaw is the author of Undertow, winner of the 2007 Lexi Rudnitsky Poetry Prize, and Dido in Winter (Persea, 2013).
 Her work has appeared and is forthcoming in numerous journals, including Harvard Review, New American Writing, Indiana Review, Kenyon Review, and Crab Orchard Review.
 She has also been featured on Poetry Daily and From the Fishouse.
-She is also a visual artist, currently studying at The School of the Art Institute of Chicago. www.anneshaw.org
+She is also a visual artist, having graduated from The School of the Art Institute of Chicago with an MFA in sculpture.

 Kent Shaw (’04): Kent Shaw’s first book, Calenture, was published in 2008.
 He has since published work in The Believer, Boston Review, Colorado Review, Denver Quarterly and elsewhere.
 He has been awarded a residency at the MacDowell Colony.
-He is currently an Assistant Professor at West Virginia State University.
+He currently teaches at Wheaton College.

 Photo Credit: Stéphane Robolin